A Lot of Sorrow

-A Lot of Sorrow is a 2013 performance art piece/video installation by Ragnar Kjartannsson in collaboration with the Brooklyn-based band The National.
+A Lot of Sorrow is a 2013 performance art piece and video installation by Ragnar Kjartannsson in collaboration with the Brooklyn-based band The National.
 A Lot of Sorrow is an uninterrupted concert tape of The National performing their song Sorrow in front of a live audience.
 However, A Lot of Sorrow distinguishes itself from a conventional concert tape through its duration: Sorrow is performed for six hours straight.

 Background

 Ragnar Kjartansson

 Ragnar Kjartansson was born in Reykjavik, Iceland, in 1976.
 He continues to live and work as an artist in Reykjavik.
 Kjartansson engages with many forms of media in his artworks, including paintings, drawings, video installations, and live performances.
 He often creates extremely repetitive and durational pieces.
 Some of Kjartansson's similarly durational and repetitive pieces include: The Visitors (2012), The End (2009), and God (2007).

 The National

 The National is an American rock band formed in 1999 in Brooklyn, New York.
 Originally from Cincinnati, Ohio, the band's five members include Matt Berninger (vocals), twin brothers Aaron Dessner (guitar, piano, keyboards) and Bryce Dessner (guitar, piano, keyboards), as well as brothers Scott Devendorf (bass) and Bryan Devendorf (drums).

 The band released their first album, The National, in 2001 and signed with Beggars Banquet Records in 2005.
 Between the release of their first album in 2001 and 2010, they released five more albums, including High Violet in 2010, which included the song Sorrow on its track list.

 Sorrow itself is three minutes and twenty-five seconds long.
 It is made up of four chords, a five-note melody, and no bridge.